Bildcraft1/KOC_PS2_ADAPTER/README.md

 # KOC_PS2_ADAPTER

+> ⚠ WARNING - This project is still in WIP.
+The keys part works but the Turntable for now its not implemented in the code.

 ## Overview

 This project is an adapter for the Beatmania IIDX Konami Official Controller PS2 for PC using an Arduino R4 Minima.